-Payments of dividends
+Payments of dividends: BR Pub 10/17

-- 77. The Roberts and Smith replacement and repayment principle applies to borrowings used to pay dividends sourced from past year profits, usually described as retained earnings, to shareholders.
+- 90. BR Pub 10/17 applies to interest on borrowed funds used by a company to pay dividends to its shareholders. - 91.
+The Roberts and Smith replacement and repayment principle applies to borrowings used to pay dividends sourced from past year profits, usually described as retained earnings, to shareholders.
 There is, however, some conceptual difficulty in bringing a company's retained earnings within this principle.
 The difficulty is in analysing retained earnings as amounts contributed by shareholders.
 Company profits are not allocated to shareholders at the end of each year.
 Retained earnings are added to the existing retained earnings.
-Directors may decide to distribute some of these as dividends, or they may decide not to.
-Shareholders are not immediately entitled to retained earnings in the way that partners are entitled to partnership profits. - 78.
+Directors may decide to distribute some of these as dividends or they may decide not to.
+Shareholders are not immediately entitled to retained earnings in the way that partners are entitled to partnership profits. - 92.
 There are, however, similarities between a partnership's past years' profits and a company's retained earnings.
 They share the characteristic that the amount has been finally settled for the year, and the theoretical amount each shareholder (or partner) is entitled to can be established.
 They can, in a sense, be seen as the amount a shareholder or partner has invested into the business.
-The features of partnership profits that do not suggest they have been invested by partners, are also shared by retained earnings.
+The features of partnership profits that do not suggest they have been invested by partners are also shared by retained earnings.
 Both retained earnings and partnership profits are at the disposal of the business until the decision is made to pay them out.
 Just as partners may not necessarily make any active decision to reinvest past profits, shareholders would not usually make any decision to reinvest profits in the business.
-For these reasons, the Commissioner's opinion is that payment of dividends from retained earnings can be viewed as sufficiently analogous to payments to partners of partnership past years' profits, such that both should be treated the same in determining interest deductibility. - 79.
-Therefore, in the Commissioner's view, retained earnings can be treated as notional reinvestments by shareholders in the company and the replacement
+For these reasons, the Commissioner's opinion is that payment of dividends from retained earnings can be viewed as sufficiently analogous to payments to partners of partnership past years' profits, such that both should be treated the same in determining interest deductibility. - 93.
+Therefore, in the Commissioner's view, retained earnings can be treated as notional reinvestments by shareholders in the company and the replacement and repayment principle should apply.
+Interest is deductible on borrowings used to pay dividends to shareholders, to the extent that those profits were used in income earning. - 94.
+The Commissioner considers that the Roberts and Smith principle does not apply where the borrowed funds are used to pay current year income to a shareholder.
+In paragraphs above 70-85 above, it was concluded that the Roberts and Smith principle cannot apply where a partnership uses borrowed funds to replace current year income.
+The basis for this conclusion was that individual partners do not have an immediate entitlement to current year income, and therefore they cannot be considered to have invested the income into the partnership.
+Similarly, shareholders in a company do not have an immediate entitlement to the company's current year income, and therefore they cannot be considered to have invested that income into the company.

-- and repayment principle should apply.
-Interest is deductible on borrowings used to pay dividends to shareholders, to the extent that those profits were used in income earning. - 80.
-If company profits are distributed as bonus issues, then similarly the amount represented by the shares can be seen as capital able to be replaced under the replacement and repayment principle. - 81.
-It should be noted that interest incurred by companies will generally be deductible under section DB 7, the provision that gives companies in most situations an automatic deduction for interest, and that Roberts and Smith would be an alternative basis for deductibility for interest incurred on borrowed funds used to pay dividends.
+- 95. If company profits are distributed as bonus issues, then similarly the amount represented by the shares can be seen as capital able to be replaced under the replacement and repayment principle. - 96.
+As already mentioned, interest incurred by companies will generally be deductible under section DB 7, the provision that gives companies in most situations an automatic deduction for interest, and that Roberts and Smith would be an alternative basis for deductibility for interest incurred on borrowed funds used to pay dividends.

-Replacement of debt
+Replacement of debt: BR Pub 10/18